petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-web-content.md

 You may have noticed that web content articles include the *AI Creator* button for generating content using ChatGPT.
 Using this feature requires a valid API key.

-Here you'll add an API key to your instance as the Clarity Admin user so that you can generate content.
+Here you'll add a temporary API key to your instance as the Clarity Admin user.

 To do this,